alan-turing-institute/data-safe-haven/processes/provider-overview.md

 via dropbox, google drive, sharepoint or office 365 groups.
 Data upload should always be directly into the secure volume to avoid the risk of individuals unintentionally retaining the dataset for longer than intended.

-The Dataset Provider Representative should then immediately indicate the transfer is complete, and in doing so, they lose access to the data volume.
+The Dataset Provider Representative should then immediately indicate the transfer is complete.
+In doing so, they lose access to the data volume.

-The research manager should authorise the mounting of the data volume in the analysis environment, using the web interface.
+The Research Manager should authorise the mounting of the data volume in the analysis environment, using the web interface.

 While open for deposit, this volume provides an additional risk of a third party accessing the dataset.
 We define two tiers of protection against this risk: